Esri/arcgis-maps-sdk-kotlin-samples/README.md

 ## Accessing Esri location services

 Accessing Esri location services, including basemaps, routing, and geocoding, requires authentication using either an API Key or an ArcGIS identity:

+1. API key:-
-1. API key: A permanent key that gives your application access to Esri location services.
+   A permanent key that gives your application access to Esri location services.
 Visit your [ArcGIS Developers Dashboard](https://developers.arcgis.com/dashboard) to create a new API key or access an existing API key.
    The Android samples in this repository have been structured to use an API key, set once, which will run in all samples.
    Set your API key in the `gradle.properties` file located in the `/.gradle` folder within your home directory (`/Users/<user_name>/.gradle/gradle.properties`).
    The API_KEY property should contain quotes around the key itself: `API_KEY = "YOUR_API_KEY"`

+2. ArcGIS identity:-
-2. ArcGIS identity: An ArcGIS named user account that is a member of an organization in ArcGIS Online or ArcGIS Enterprise.
+   An ArcGIS named user account that is a member of an organization in ArcGIS Online or ArcGIS Enterprise.

 ## Run a sample